-If your tenant has been migrated to the unified labeling store, to manage labels from the Azure portal, your account must also have permissions to access the Office 365 Security & Compliance Center.
+If your tenant has been migrated to the unified labeling store, to manage Azure Information Protection from the Azure portal, your account must be a global administrator or one of the listed roles plus permissions to access the Office 365 Security & Compliance Center.
 More information

 To access the Azure Information Protection blade for the first time

 Sign in to the Azure portal.

 On the hub menu, select Create a resource, and then, from the search box for the Marketplace, type Azure Information Protection.

 From the results list, select Azure Information Protection.
 On the Azure Information Protection blade, click Create.

 Optionally, select Pin to dashboard to create an Azure Information Protection tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.

 You see the Quick start page that automatically opens the first time you connect to the service.
 Browse the suggested resources, or use the other menu options.
 To configure the labels that users can select, use the following procedure.

 Next time you access the Azure Information Protection blade, it automatically selects the Labels option so that you can view and configure labels for all users.
 You can return to the Quick start page by selecting it from the General menu.